axelpale/genversion/README.md

       "build": "genversion lib/version.js && other build stuff" }

 The target path is given as the first argument.
 If the file already exists and has been previously created by genversion, it is replaced with the new one.
+If the file exists but is not by genversion, you will see a warning and the file stays untouched.

+Genversion reads the version from the `package.json` nearest to the target path.
+In case your project contains multiple `package.json` files along the path you can specify the one with `--source <path>` parameter.

 Finished!
 Now your module has a version property that matches with package.json and is updated every time you build the project.